dpp0007/ResoMap/README.md

 ## 🎯 About The Project

-**ResoMap** (Resource Management Platform) is a comprehensive desktop application designed to streamline community resource management.
+**ResoMap** (Resource Management Platform) is a comprehensive servlet-based web application designed to streamline community resource management.
 It connects individuals in need with available resources and volunteers, creating an efficient ecosystem for community support.

 ### Why ResoMap?